michelleconville/hangman/README.md

 | Play N Input       | Returns to Main Menu          | N & Enter    | Works as expected |

 **Further testing**

-Asked friends and family to look at the site on their devices and report any issues they came found.
+I asked friends and family to look at the site on their devices and report any issues they came found.

 ### Bugs
 **Bugs encountered**

 Being new to python, I did have many syntax errors, indent errors, white space errors and my lines of code were to long, these were all fixed as I was coding.

 Some examples of other bugs